nuccinc/distributed-computing/README.md

 - [https://boinc.berkeley.edu/wiki/Boinccmd_tool](https://boinc.berkeley.edu/wiki/Boinccmd_tool)
 - [https://www.systutorials.com/docs/linux/man/1-boinccmd/](https://www.systutorials.com/docs/linux/man/1-boinccmd/)

-- **Acces the shell on the Docker container:**
+#### Acces the shell on the Docker container:
-  - `docker exec -it boinc /bin/sh`
+- Command: `docker exec -it boinc /bin/sh`
 - This will allow you to be on the machine and run `boinccmd` commands directly.

-- **Execute a specific `boinccmd` command inside local docker container directly from the host:**
+#### Execute a specific `boinccmd` command inside local docker container directly from the host:
-  - `docker exec boinc boinccmd --command-arguments-here`
+- Command: `docker exec boinc boinccmd --command-arguments-here`

 ### For the sake of simplicity, the commands below will be listed as native/local commands.
 This means one of three things: